cjpdev/GodotOneShotTimer/README.md

 # GodotOneShotTimer C#

-A simplae implemention to handle creating a one shot time.
+A simple implemention to handle creating a one shot time.

 No aync or await need.
 Uses the default Godot Timer object.